 How long does a common law claim take?
 How long a common law claim takes depends upon how contested the claim is by the other side.
 A common law claim that is not contested may resolve within the first 120 days after a serious injury application is lodged, for...

-All about the Workplace Injury Commission The Workplace Injury Commission is a Victorian government authority that provides injured workers who are pursuing a WorkCover claim or who have a WorkCover claim on foot with mechanisms to contest decisions made by the...
+The Workplace Injury Commission: what is it and how is it relevant in WorkCover matters?
+Summary The Workplace Injury Commission is a Victorian government authority that provides injured workers who are pursuing a WorkCover claim or who have a WorkCover claim on foot...

 The WorkCover conciliation form The WorkCover conciliation form – also known as the Application for conciliation form – is the form used to initiate a conciliation.
 If you want to contest a decision made by the WorkCover insurer, other than requesting the...